-Prerequisites: HIST 210-3 and HIST 211-3
+Prerequisites: HIST 210-3 and HIST 211-3 Precluded: HIST 402-3

 HIST 311-3 History of Feminism This course will survey the history of those various political, social and cultural movements-suffragism, women's liberation etc.-which have combined to create the phenomenon of feminism.
-Attention will also be devoted to the diverse theories, ideas and values that underpin contemporary feminism
+Attention will also be devoted to the diverse theories, ideas and values that underpin contemporary feminism.

-Prerequisites: HIST 270-3/WMST 270-3/HIST 312-3/WMST 312-3, or HIST 312-3, or permission of the instructor Precluded: WMST 311-3
+Prerequisites: HIST 270-3/WMST 270-3/HIST 312-3/WMST 312-3, or

+Precluded: WMST 311-3